 You've received an email from Heroku saying that a database you own is using up Ephemeral tablespace.
 The message likely looks something like the following:

 Heroku Postgres monitoring has detected non-temporary usage of the ephemeral tablespace in follower database (DATABASE on my-app).

 Postgres tablespaces are namespaced locations on the host filesystem which allow for segmenting object storage and workload.
 In Heroku Postgres the ephemeral tablespace inteded usage is meant for temporary tables and other transient data and no guarantees are made about the resiliency of the data stored in this tablespace.
 As such, any data stored there is at risk of being irrevocably lost.

 We strongly suggest migrating any data out of the ephemeral tablespace which cannot be easily reproduced.

-What are the best means to tell where you're using ephemeral tablespace and how do you migrate away from using it?
+What are the best means to tell where I'm using ephemeral tablespace and how do I migrate away from using it?